eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/d-embedded-disclosure-policies.md

 electronic attestation of attributes to the requesting Relying Party or the requesting Wallet Unit.

-If an evaluation of the embedded disclosure policy results in "deny" and this result is enforced, generating an error that reveals the attestation's existence while denying presentation to the Relying Party may leak information about the user.
+If an attestation presentation is denied by the user, generating an error that reveals the attestation's existence while denying presentation to the Relying Party may leak information about the user.
 A Relying Party should not be able to distinguish between a nonexistent attestation and an existing